basho-labs/the-basho-community/Meetup strategy.md

 * Make sure entering the facility is clearly marked
 * Have a projector setup and a connection ready with your laptop
 * Be ready to be the host - smiling, welcoming, open to new attendees
-* Keep a tally of attendees and get business cards of people who may be a lead
+* Keep a tally of attendees and get business cards of people who would appreciate follow up
+* Keep an eye out for interested members who could help coordinate the event or speak in the future

 ### Day after

-* Append your meetup information to [here]()
+* Append your meetup information to [here](https://docs.google.com/a/basho.com/document/d/1WgO8OV-6_FAMdZVhknlbQJr56ySOfm-3p9rJYh7M8us/edit?usp=sharing)
 * Send follow ups
 	* Thank you's to those who contributed (speakers, sponsors)
 * Post notes to Meetup.com space